Working at the University of Birmingham brings many benefits, from generous holiday leave, to reward and recognition.

 Our staff can benefit from a number of personal and professional development courses and IT courses.
 We also have a mentoring and coaching scheme, offer leadership training programmes for managers and run courses for staff involved in teaching students.

-The majority of our training and development course are run by People and Organisational Development or the Centre for Learning and Academic Development but the University press office also offers media training for academics who are called upon as regular commentators in news and current affairs programmes.
+The majority of our training and development course are run by People and Organisational Development or the Higher Education Futures Institute but the University press office also offers media training for academics who are called upon as regular commentators in news and current affairs programmes.
 Through Ideas Lab members of staff have access to experts to help them build a media profile, gain television presenting skills and put forward ideas for radio and television documentaries which are rooted in their research.

 In addition, the University has a number of channels to help all academic researchers maximise the relevance, communication and impact of their work through public engagement activities.
 These range from cross-campus events such as the annual Community Day and Arts & Science Festival, to flexible internal funding to enable researchers to be creative in their individual engagement approaches.